Vernon Rockville, CT

 Wolf

-The Wolf program is for boys who have completed first grade (or are age 8).
+The Wolf program is for boys who are in second grade (or age 8).
 To earn the Wolf badge, a boy must pass twelve achievements involving simple physical and mental skills.

 Bear

-The Bear rank is for boys who have completed second grade (or are age 9).
+The Bear rank is for boys who are in third grade (or age 9).
 There are twenty-four Bear achievements in four different categories.
 The Cub Scout must complete twelve of these to earn the Bear badge.
 These requirements are somewhat more difficult and challenging than those for Wolf rank.

 Webelos

-This program is for boys who have completed third grade (or are age 10).
+This program is for boys who are in fourth and fifth grade (or age 10).
 A boy may begin working on the Webelos badge as soon as he joins a Webelos den.
 This is the first step in his transition from the Webelos den to the Boy Scout troop.
 As he completes the requirements found in the Webelos Scout Book, he will work on activity badges, attend meetings led by adults, and become familiar with the Boy Scout requirements - all leading to the Arrow of Light Award.

 Arrow of Light